AdobeDocs/experience-platform.en/help/xdm/ui/fields/required.md

 ![](../../images/ui/fields/special/required.png)

 Once the field is applied, its path appears under **[!UICONTROL Required fields]** in the left rail.
+If the field is nested, then any parent fields will also appear as required.

 ![](../../images/ui/fields/special/required-applied.png)